pradhyumnaramgirwar/Intelligent-U-Space-Traffic-Control/README.md

 1. Connecting to the SITL telemetry stream with an extended patience timeout (bypassing barometer calibration lag).
 2. Forcing the EKF (Extended Kalman Filter) to authentically align by allowing standard hardware checks to run their course.
 3. Injecting factory RC calibration data directly into the drone's EEPROM to clear failsafes.
-4. **Hot-wiring the virtual RC channels (`v.channels.overrides`)** to arm the motors in manual `STABILIZE` mode and physically inject a 80% throttle command to achieve lift.
+4. **Hot-wiring the virtual RC channels (`v.channels.overrides`)** to arm the motors in manual `STABILIZE` mode and physically inject an 80% throttle command to achieve lift.

-This ensures a stable, verified connection to the flight controller, allowing the broader AeroGuard-IQ obstacle avoidance logic to be built on top of a reliable transport layer.
+This ensures a stable, verified connection to the flight controller, allowing the broader U-Space Traffic Control algorithms to be built on top of a reliable transport layer.

 ## Prerequisites & Installation